marlbenchmark/on-policy/README.md

 ## 2. Installation

  Here we give an example installation on CUDA == 10.1.
 For non-GPU & other CUDA version installation, please refer to the [PyTorch website](https://pytorch.org/get-started/locally/).
+We remark that this repo. does not depend on a specific CUDA version, feel free to use any CUDA version suitable on your own computer.

 ``` Bash
 # create conda environment